Kan også læses på: Dansk

 Bicyclism has all kinds of more or less obvious benefits to a community within areas of finance, social life, health, sustainability, quality of local air and water, noise, space consumption, transportation efficiency, safety – and many more if you go into detail.

 Copenhageners don’t consider all these benefits one second when choosing the bike over the car.
-The one reason that make us ride through rain or snow is convenience!
+The one reason that makes us ride through rain or snow is convenience!
 Getting on our bikes is so much easier and faster than going by car, being stuck in traffic and desperately trying to find parking!

 One side effect that I personally regard really high is the sense of personal freedom to go anywhere anytime.
-Like most Danes I had my drivers license (for a car) when I was 18.
+Like most Danes, I had my drivers license (for a car) when I was 18.
 I felt a great potential of freedom, but when I finally owned my own car and while using it I soon felt trapped by it.
 Of course very literally when trapped in morning and afternoon traffic, but also in general by the cost and the care I had to take to keep an old car running.
-My bike(s) is ready to go anytime in my court yard, or I can fix it myself when needed and it’s cheap.
+My bike(s) is ready to go anytime in my courtyard, or I can fix it myself when needed and it’s cheap.
 That’s why when someone’s bike is stolen, they feel completely paralyzed and emprisoned.

 In addition to that, in Copenhagen cars move around with many restrictions.
 A few pedestrian streets or busses-and-bikes-only-streets and lots of one way streets makes it a true maze to go through central Copenhagen by car.
 Consequently car traffic congests in few bigger streets that cyclists can avoid completely, since bikes are allowed almost anywhere.